Soccer finalists in Brazil flouting virus rules - WHIZ News

-SAO PAULO (AP) — Both teams in the Sao Paulo state league final this week are accused of wilfully ignoring the coronavirus protocols.
+SAO PAULO (AP) — Both teams in the Sao Paulo state league final this week are accused of wilfully ignoring health recommendations to stop the coronavirus.

-Defending champion Corinthians refused on Monday to be tested again, while archrival Palmeiras was criticized for releasing players and staffers to go home after matches.
+Defending Sao Paulo state champion Corinthians refused on Monday to be tested again, while archrival Palmeiras was criticized for releasing players and staffers to go home after matches.

 The first leg of the state final is on Wednesday, and the second on Saturday.
 The COVID-19 protocols of the Sao Paulo soccer body are the same ones being applied to the Brazilian championship starting next weekend.